Team

 Director of Programmes

-Kemisola oversees all program activities and leads implementation of the Global Advocacy and Prevent Epidemics projects.
-With a keen interest in health policy, advocacy and communications, she has worked across health security, health financing and health systems strengthening focus areas, and ardently advocates for issues in these areas.
-She has ongoing research interests in the use of evidence to influence health policy and regularly contributes to the Nigeria Health Watch editorial on this.
+As the Director of Programmes at Nigeria Health Watch, Kemisola Agbaoye oversees all programme activities and leads the implementation of the Global Advocacy, Misinformation, CEPI, and Prevent Epidemics projects.
+With a keen interest in health policy, advocacy, and communications, she has worked extensively across health security, health financing, and health systems strengthening.
+An ardent advocate for issues in these areas, Kemisola's research focuses on using evidence to influence health policy.
+She regularly contributes to Nigeria Health Watch editorials, highlighting critical health challenges and solutions.

 Chibuike Alagboso